wp-plugins/clickbank-niche-storefronts/readme.txt

    your storefront may not synchronized with Clickbank&reg;'s maketplace data which is crucial not to lose your commissions.

    At **CBproAds**, instead of importing Clickbank XML feed directly to your storefront, you share our central XML data feed.
-   Our central XML data feed is updated every days and contains only **IMPROVED title & descriptions** of every products.
+   Our central XML data feed is updated every day and contains only **IMPROVED title & descriptions** of each products.
-   As soon as we update it with Clickbank's data feed everyday, it will get reflected on your plugins automatically.
+   As soon as we update it with Clickbank's data feed everyday, it will get reflected on your plugins also automatically.
-   In short, there is no further maintenance/actions needed with our plugin.
+   In short, there is no further maintenance/actions needed from your side with our plugin.
+   You just install and forget.
 We do take care of every thing.

 3. **Clickbank.com&reg;** often changes it's marketplace data XML feed structure.
 With our our plugin, Clickbank changes will never affect your storefront as you share our IMPROVED XML feed rather than using clickbank's XML feed.